mwickert/3D_Audio_Simulator/documents/Binaural_Audio.md

 ```

 ### Overlay Plot of the Right and Left Ear Impulse Responses versus Source Location
-The next code cell creates an interactive plot of the right and left channel HRIR as a function of the source location in the cylindical coordinates shown below:
+The next code cell creates an interactive plot of the right and left channel HRIR as a function of the source location in the cylindrical coordinates shown below:

 <img src="../notebooks/figures/3D_Coordinates.png" width="75%">

 In this repository two subject HRIR data sets are provided, `subject_200` and `subject_201`.
 These subjects correspond to simple spherical head models.
 The explanation of these data sets can be found in the notebook: `CIPIC_read_write.ipynb`.
-To explore ture human subject HRIR data sets you need to visit the CIPIC site: https://www.ece.ucdavis.edu/cipic/spatial-sound/hrtf-data/.
+To explore human subject HRIR data sets you need to visit the CIPIC site: https://www.ece.ucdavis.edu/cipic/spatial-sound/hrtf-data/.
 In particular at from this site you can download a [ZIP](https://ucdavis.app.box.com/s/wrxylwv65q4ll69xri89pduhd4w4coqr) file that contains data sets for 45 subjects that were obtaine in an anechoic chamber.
 A good starting point is the folder `subject_165`, for the manikin KEMAR (https://www.gras.dk/industries/audiology/kemar).

 ```python